 Android 8.0 and higher mandate a minimum kernel version and kernel

-configuration that is verified by the Vendor Test Suite (VTS) and over-the-air
+configuration, which are verified by the Vendor Test Suite (VTS) and over-the-air

 (OTA) updates.
 Android device kernels must enable kernel

-support and the option to read the kernel configuration at runtime through
+support and the option to read the kernel configuration at runtime through the

 Kernel .config support